ZmnSCPxj-jr/sidepool/doc/00-sidepools-are-awesome.md

   outbound liquidity to nodes that want inbound liquidity.
 * None of the intermediate nodes know who the start and end points are.
+  Privacy win!
 * The start and end points do not know if this was a single-hop swap or one over many hops.
 * Decisions are made locally with local knowledge, without having to keep asking the start point.
+  Not only do you not have to suffer long latencies due to having to propagate congestion failures back to a remote start point, decisions can be made locally with the latest up-to-date information on what channels are and are not congested.
 * The entire thing improves the health of the network globally, while requiring only local knowledge and local decisionmaking.